qianfeng2/30-Day-Challenge/work-at-home-challenge/Day 15.md

 Wednesday:
 Morning is the multiple-source aligment;
-Afteroon is the code modification and submit(Thursday);
+Afteroon is the code modification and submit(Thursday); and the S1 rho estimation.

 Thursday：
 Structure of Result